apiaryio/api-blueprint-ast/Parse Result.md

 ## Media Types

-The base media type for API Blueprint Parsing result is `vnd.apiblueprint.parseresult`.
+The base media type for API Blueprint Parsing result is `application/vnd.apiblueprint.parseresult`.
 A Parser Result with raw Markdown descriptions in API Blueprint AST has the `.raw` suffix whereas version with Markdown descriptions rendered into HTML has the `.html`.

 The base media type serialization format is specified in the `+<serialization format>` appendix.